Blood and Thunder on the Steppes

 Opening Scene: The Kurultai of 1206

-Before him stretched representatives from every major tribe of Mongolia â the proud Merkits, the fierce Naimans, the numerous Kereyids, and dozens more who had spent generations locked in blood feuds and raids against one another.
+Before him stretched representatives from every major tribe of Mongolia: the proud Merkits, the fierce Naimans, the numerous Kereyids, and dozens more who had spent generations locked in blood feuds and raids against one another.
 Many had been bitter enemies just months or years before.
-Now they gathered to do what no one thought possible: unite under a single banner.
+Now they gathered to do what no one thought possible, which was unite under a single banner.

-TemĂŒjin's closest advisors stood nearby â his blood brother Jamukha, though their friendship had been tested by war; his loyal general Subutai, already showing the tactical brilliance that would help forge an empire; and his sons Jochi, Chagatai, Ăgedei, and Tolui, each watching intently as their father prepared to claim supreme power.
+Temüjin's closest advisors stood nearby.
+His blood brother Jamukha was present, though their friendship had been tested by war.
+His loyal general Subutai was already showing the tactical brilliance that would help forge an empire.
+His sons Jochi, Chagatai, Ögedei, and Tolui each watched intently as their father prepared to claim supreme power.

 Historical Context: A Divided Land

-The major powers in the region included the Jin Dynasty controlling northern China, the Song Dynasty in southern China, the Tangut Xi Xia kingdom in the west, and the Jurchen people in Manchuria.
+The major powers in the region included the Jin Dynasty controlling northern China, the Song Dynasty in southern China, the Tangut Xi Xia kingdom to the west, and the Jurchen people in Manchuria.
 These settled civilizations generally viewed the steppe peoples as barbaric raiders to be either paid off or contained behind walls and fortifications.

-The tribal structure was based on the ulus system â groups bound by family ties and loyalty to a khan or chief.
-The Borjigin clan, to which TemĂŒjin belonged, claimed descent from the Blue Wolf and had once been powerful but had fallen into decline.
-When TemĂŒjin's father was poisoned by Tatars when TemĂŒjin was only nine, the clan abandoned his mother and young siblings to avoid supporting them.
+Tribal structure rested on the ulus system, groups bound by family ties and loyalty to a khan or chief.
+The Borjigin clan, to which Temüjin belonged, claimed descent from the Blue Wolf and had once been powerful but had fallen into decline.
+When Temüjin's father was poisoned by Tatars and Temüjin was only nine years old, the clan abandoned his mother and young siblings rather than bear the burden of supporting them.

 Main Narrative: Forging Unity Through Revolution

 His first major victory came against the Merkits, who had once kidnapped his wife Börte.
-Using a coalition of allies including Toghrul Khan of the Kereyids and his blood brother Jamukha, TemĂŒjin crushed the Merkits and rescued Börte.
-But this alliance would not last â Jamukha and TemĂŒjin eventually became rivals for leadership of the Mongol tribes.
+Using a coalition that included Toghrul Khan of the Kereyids and his blood brother Jamukha, Temüjin crushed the Merkits and rescued Börte.
+The alliance didn't hold.
+Jamukha and Temüjin eventually became rivals for leadership of the Mongol tribes.

-As one tribal leader who joined TemĂŒjin recalled: "He welcomed talented men regardless of their origin.
+As one tribal leader who joined Temüjin recalled: "He welcomed talented men regardless of their origin.
 While others clung to old ways, he saw that loyalty must be earned and rewarded.
 Even a former enemy could rise high if they proved their worth."

-The revolutionary aspects of TemĂŒjin's system included:
+The revolutionary aspects of Temüjin's system included:

 - Creating the decimal military system (units of 10, 100, 1000, and 10000)